anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Introduction

 This chapter documents the steps to deploy Kubernetes based Reference Implementation (RI-2) according to RA-2.
-The entire deployment has been tested in OPNFV Labs as a part of the [OPNFV Kuberef project](https://wiki.opnfv.org/display/KUB/Kuberef).
+The entire deployment has been tested in Anuket Labs as a part of the [Anuket Kuberef project](https://wiki.anuket.io/display/HOME/Kuberef).
 The Kuberef project stores all the code needed to deploy RI-2 and hence serves as a reference platform for CNF vendors to develop and test against.
-Currently, Kuberef only focuses on bare-metal RI2 deployments, but support for other uses cases (running on Packet, other infrastructure providers, etc.) will be added as the development progresses.
+Currently, Kuberef only focuses on bare-metal RI-2 deployments, but support for other use cases (running on Equinix Metal, other infrastructure providers, etc.) will be added as the development progresses.

 The entire installation is divided into two stages - Host provisioning and Kubernetes provisioning.
 Host provisioning is the operation of preparing a host before the software stack can be installed on them.
 This includes (and not limited to) installing an operating system, configuring network so that the hosts are reachable via SSH, configuring storage, etc. This stage can be skipped when using pre-provisioned hardware, infrastructure providers, etc. The Kubernetes provisioning stage is agnostic to the host provisioning stage, in that there is no dependency between the installer used for the Kubernetes provisioning stage and any tools used in the host provisioning stage.